timKraeuter/LMCS-2024/README.md

 General BPMN properties can be checked in the [web-based tool](https://bpmnanalyzer.whitefield-c9fed487.northeurope.azurecontainerapps.io), which runs Groove in the cloud (no local installation needed).

-The [Implementation](https://github.com/timKraeuter/LMCS-2024#implementation) section shows a screenshot with an example verification result.
+The [BPMN Analyzer tool](https://github.com/timKraeuter/LMCS_2024#bpmn-analyzer-tool) subsection shows a screenshot with an example verification result.

 ### Safeness